AhogeK/code-time-tracker/SECURITY.md

 In your report, please include:

-1. The version of the plugin and IntelliJ IDEA you are using.
+1. The version of the plugin and the JetBrains IDE you are using.
 2. A description of the vulnerability.
 3. Steps to reproduce the issue (if applicable).